-In addition to that, Touma states that she’s going to be living with her mother in Vienna after her graduation to master piano.
+Touma states that she’s going to be living with her mother to master piano in Vienna after her graduation.
 Her mother went to Europe a few years ago to continue her career as a concert pianist and didn’t take Touma with her, which caused a huge strife in their relationship.
 After Touma proved her prowess at a recital, her mother decided to allow her to come to Vienna with her to find a better piano teacher to master her craft.

 Also, Touma doesn’t have the grades to get into any actual college, so this seems like her best shot at a career.

-Touma does her best to avoid the two after that, but leaves a note in Setsuna’s desk at graduation, leaving Haruki to abandon Setsuna to find her.
+Touma does her best to avoid the two after that, but places a note in Setsuna’s desk at graduation, leaving Haruki to abandon Setsuna to find her.

 Now we get to the final episode.

-The final episode makes or breaks practically any show.
-This is especially true in VN anime as the whole show is about the relationship(s) and the final episode is basically how we’re left to perceive how they ended up and how all of the various plot points tie off.
+The ending makes or breaks practically any show.
+This is especially true in VN anime as the whole show is about the relationship(s) and the final episode is basically how we’re left to perceive how they ended up.

 Touma leaves in the morning, taking Haruki’s jacket buttons, which is tradition for people you like in Japan after graduation.